CronJobs

 Edit a CronJob

 To edit an existing cronjob, click on the 'Edit' button next to it.
-This action will open a modal displaying the current cronjob as saved in the crontab file.
+This action will allow you to edit that specific cron job.

-To modify the schedule for when the script is executed, update the first part of the script.
-You can configure the schedule using a tool such as https://crontab.guru/
+To modify the schedule for when the script is executed you can use a tool such as https://crontab.guru/.

 Delete a CronJob